heeropang/VirtualPullDown/fast_predict/README.md

        else:
            print(f"Error: Pattern not found.
-Please check the sequence again...\n") exit(1) ques=input("Do you want to truncate N-terminal of the motif or C-terminal of the motif? (n or c): ") if ques.lower()=='n':
+Please check the sequence again...\n") exit(1) ques=input("Do you want to keep N-terminal or C-terminal part from the motif? (n or c): ") if ques.lower()=='n':
        with open (fasta_file) as f:
            data=f.readlines()